aruna-vijaykumar/ecommerce-funnel-analysis/README.md

 -  images/                 # Chart exports
 -  README.md

+## Business Recommendations

+**1. Fix the cart abandonment drop-off first**
+57.9% of users who add to cart don't complete a purchase.
+Since conversion rates are uniform across all traffic sources (26.5%–26.9%), the problem is in the checkout experience, not acquisition.
+A/B test checkout flow simplification, guest checkout, and payment options before investing further in traffic acquisition.

+**2. Investigate the 14.86% cancellation rate**
+Cancellations are uniform across all categories, which rules out product-specific issues and points to a platform or fulfillment problem — likely checkout confusion, payment failures, or delivery expectation mismatch.
+Audit the post-purchase flow.

+**3. Scale email marketing**
+Email drives the highest purchase volume at the same conversion efficiency as other channels.
+It is the most cost-effective channel to scale — increase email list growth and campaign frequency before increasing spend on paid channels.

+**4. Prioritize men's department marketing**
+Men's products generate more revenue ($5.74M vs $5.09M) despite fewer purchases, meaning higher average order value.
+Targeted campaigns for men's outerwear, jeans, and sweaters would maximize revenue per campaign dollar.

+**5. Target the second-to-third purchase gap**
+The steepest retention drop-off is between 2nd and 3rd purchase (20,231 → ~5,000
+customers).
+A re-engagement campaign — discount, loyalty points, or personalized recommendation — sent 3–6 months after a second purchase is the single highest- leverage retention opportunity in this dataset.

+**6. Don't over-invest in retention too early** Monthly cohort retention averages ~2.8%, meaning most repeat purchases are infrequent.
+Focus first on converting first-time buyers to a second purchase (the 62.3% one-time buyer problem) before optimizing for long-term loyalty.

 ## Limitations

 - Session-based funnel: Built at session level, not user level.
 A single user abandoning and returning across multiple sessions is counted as separate funnel entries.